 Heat Pump Rebates

 Planning to install air conditioning, remodel, have an old furnace, or just want to switch from methane gas?
-If so, consider a heat pump heating, ventilation, and air conditioning (HVAC) system: it provides both heating and cooling.
-Heat pumps are clean, safe, and all-electric and Peninsula Clean Energy offers customer rebates of up to $3,500.
+If so, consider a Heat Pump heating, ventilation, and air conditioning (HVAC) system: it provides both heating AND cooling.
+Heat Pumps are clean, safe, and all-electric and Peninsula Clean Energy offers customer rebates of up to $2,900.
+Also, TECH Clean California is offering an additional $1,000 for Heat Pump installations.

-Get a 0% interest loan up to $10,000 with no credit check and no money down for heat pump HVAC through our Zero Percent Loan program
+Get a 0% interest loan for up to $10,000 with no credit check and no money down for Heat Pump HVAC through our Zero Percent Loan program.

 Water Heater Replacement Rebates

-If you’re planning to transition to a clean energy home, your WATER HEATER is a great place to start.
+If you’re planning to transition to a clean energy home, your Water Heater is a great place to start.
 Nearly 60% of the methane gas used by homes is for heating water.
-Heat pump water heaters are clean, safe and all-electric, and Peninsula Clean Energy is offering up to $3,000 in customer rebates.
+Heat Pump Water Heaters are clean, safe, and all-electric and Peninsula Clean Energy is offering up to $2,000 in customer rebates for switching to a Heat Pump Water Heater.
+Also, TECH Clean California is offering up to $3,800 in additional customer rebates for the installation of a Heat Pump Water Heater.

-- The BayREN Home+ program offers rebates in San Mateo County (installation must be with a BayREN participating contractor)
+The BayREN Home+ program also offers rebates in San Mateo County (installation must be with a BayREN participating contractor).

-- Redwood City offers $500.
-Learn more and apply here
+Redwood City offers a $500 rebate for Heat Pump Water Heaters.
+Learn more and apply here.

 Heat Pump HVAC